 “I was amazed at how I was getting better as the treatment went on,” Kruger says.
 He says his symptoms went away and have not returned.

-Dr. Banich says hyperbaric oxygen therapy also is effective for diabetic patients who have wounds on their feet that will not heal.
+Hyperbaric oxygen therapy also is effective for diabetic patients who have wounds on their feet that will not heal.
 Mayo Clinic’s campus in Rochester, Minnesota, continues to research and conduct trials for other types of wounds.

 Kruger says all the Mayo Clinic Health System staff were fantastic and put him at ease throughout his experience.
 He says you can’t argue with the result.